ConnectNowUK/docs/docs/chat/user-guide/README.md

 ### People in this chat

 This sidebar page lists all the people, active or not, that have or currently are part of the chat.
 You can click on any one of them to see more info about each person.

+On this sidebar page, you will see a button at the top that will let you "Share join link".
+Use this button to copy the chat link to your clipboard, so that you can send it to others as needed.

 ### Flows